Dr. Benjamin Polan uses snoring devices to solve snoring in Beverly, MA

 The benefits of oral appliances over CPAP

 There are many benefits to using an oral appliance over a bulky CPAP machine.
-Oral appliances are comfortable and easy to wear.
+Oral appliances are much more comfortable and easier to wear.
 Since the appliances are custom fit specifically for each patient, most people find that it only takes a couple of weeks to become used to wearing them.
 Oral appliances are small and convenient making them easy to carry when traveling.
 In addition, the treatment with oral appliances is reversible and non-invasive and alleviates the need for painful surgeries or excessive doctor’s visits.

 The main purpose of the oral snoring device is to reposition and stabilize the lower jaw and tongue, opening the throat and clearing the airway.
 This method of dental therapy improves the muscle tone of the tongue and literally teaches the patient how to breathe properly.

 The physiology and structure of the wearer’s mouth and jaw is in most cases the root of many sleep disorders.
-An overbite or a protruding chin can put the soft pallet at the back of the throat in an improper position.
+An overbite or a protruding chin can put the soft palate at the back of the throat in an improper position.
 Combined with the tongue retracting to the back of the mouth, the airflow is impeded and can cause loud snoring sounds along with pauses in breathing.

 Oral appliances are designed to place the patient’s tongue forward in the mouth and involuntarily put the lower jaw back into alignment.
 The result is unobstructed breathing and a restful sleep.
 The use of an oral appliance in addition to lifestyle changes such as good sleep hygiene, exercise and weight loss can make major changes in a person’s sleep habits.